 The above verses showcase Dante’s genial method of buttressing important moments by using the fictional truth of the text itself, supporting textual reality with more textual reality.
 Here Cacciaguida tells the pilgrim that his son, Alighiero I, Dante’s great-great-grandfather, is still circling the first ledge of Purgatory, the terrace of pride.
 Cacciaguida thus lets his descendant know that pride is a family trait: we remember the pilgrim’s stated fear (in Purgatorio 14) that he will be spending much time on the terrace of pride when he returns to Purgatory.

 A lot of affect enters the Paradiso when we enter the heaven of Mars.
 We are plunged into a world of human feeling and human history: when Dante meets his ancestor Cacciaguida, the conversation becomes very personal, both about Dante’s family and about Florence.
-His birthplace, the place in which he came of age as an author, married, had children, and entered politics, Florence elicits great passion from our poet throughout the Commedia.
+Florence is Dante’s birthplace, the place in which he came of age as an author, married, had children, and entered politics.
+Florence is the home from which he was wrongly exiled.
+Not for nothing does Florence elicit great passion from our poet throughout the Commedia.

 In Paradiso 15 Cacciaguida paints for his descendant the picture of the idyllic Florence of old in which he, Cacciaguida, lived, before Florentine society was overtaken by decay and corruption.
 Dante’s description of an earlier Florence is full of real history, and at the same time it is an idealized vision of the city when it was pure and at peace: